No Child Left Behind

 On January 8, 2002, NCLB was signed into law.
 Americans united behind a revolutionary idea: every child can learn.
 The law confirms that as a nation, we will not accept a public school system that educates only a portion of its children.
 NCLB recognizes what truly makes a difference in providing a quality education.
 It calls for a highly qualified teacher in the core subjects in every classroom; the use of proven, research-based instructional methods; and timely information and options for parents.
 Schools that under perform are held accountable, providing their students with free tutoring or transfer to a better performing public school.
 In other words, children’s education needs are placed first where they belong.
 To achieve its goals, NCLB works according to four common-sense principles:

 - giving states and districts flexibility in how they spend federal money;

 - using scientific research to guide classroom practice; and

 - involving parents by giving them information and choices about their children’s education.

-In 1965, Congress passed the Elementary and Secondary Education Act (ESEA), providing, for the first time, significant federal funding for K12 education.
-The original law has been renewed eight times, most recently by NCLB.
-Please contact the Florida Department of Education at email@example.com or 850-245-0657 for more information.
+In 1965, Congress passed the Elementary and Secondary Education Act (ESEA), providing, for the first time, significant federal funding for K-12 education.
+The original law has been renewed nine times, most recently by the Every Student Succeeds Act.
+Please contact the Bureau of Federal Educational Programs at firstname.lastname@example.org or 850-245-0479 for more information.